SimonHellbrueck/BT_Repository_Mining/README.md

 #### Example Output

-* After executing all the scripts, a CSV file will be created containing an output like the following
+* After executing all the scripts, CSV files will be created containing an output like the following
 * t represents the threshold for the respective smell

 Project | LC (t=400) | LM(t=20) | LPL(t=3) | TMM(t=20) | Total | Lifespan | Issues | LOC | Commits | Contributors | Stargazers